 Don’t you just hate those people who have millions of followers on social media and get thousands of retweets and shares on everything they post?
 And to top it all off, they’re not even a celebrity!
 When Beyoncé gets all that interaction, it’s understandable, but how did all these Average Joes manage to build up such an annoyingly impressive following on social media?

-“They probably bought all their followers,” you tell yourself to make you feel better about your 565 Instagram followers.
-But, the truth of the matter is that most of these influential social media users got to where they are today through hard work.
-By sharing and creating useful, interesting, entertaining content consistently over time.
+“They probably bought all their followers,” you say, to make yourself feel better about your 565 Instagram followers.
+The truth is most social media influencers had to work, and work hard, to build their following.
+They consistently created content that was useful, interesting, entertaining and shareable.

-In the past, brands relied heavily on celebrity endorsements to show you how great their products were.
-But, as consumers became savvier, they started to lose trust in this process and the effect of this particular marketing strategy faded.
+Celebrity endorsements used to be the holy grail of paid advertising.
+Getting a well-respected or the trendiest celebrity to vouch for the quality of a product was everything.
+But as consumers became savvier, they began putting less and less stock in celebrity endorsements.
 Of course George Clooney is going to tell you how amazing Nespresso is if he’s being paid millions of dollars to say it!

 Strategies for Owning Valentine’s Day

 Brands will be pulling out all the stops to win the hearts (and the credit cards) of their customers leading up to Valentine’s Day.
 They’ll put on sales, create online ads, and maybe even TV and radio commercials.
-But, only those ahead-of-the-curve, pioneeringly creative brands will be turning to influencer marketing to promote themselves on Valentine’s Day.
-And, trust me, you want to be one of those brands.
+But only those ahead-of-the-curve, pioneeringly creative brands will be turning to influencer marketing to promote themselves on Valentine’s Day.

 - Greetings cards – Lovers all over the world will be exchanging Valentine’s Day cards, so companies selling these don’t even really need to try very hard, especially the big names.
 Greetings cards companies can boost their sales with effective influencer marketing.